-The Smith College Museum of Art (SCMA) invites faculty members (individually, or in collaboration) from any discipline to apply for funds to integrate original works of art and museum resources in their teaching.
+The Smith College Museum of Art (SCMA) invites Smith College faculty members (individually, or in collaboration) from any discipline to apply for funds to integrate original works of art and museum resources in their teaching during the 2019-20 academic year.
 These grant funds can support faculty in a variety of ways, and all funding requests should be submitted through this proposal process.

 Categories of Engagement